 - Updating commercial digital signage remotely.

-With the Raspberry Pi and a remote access solution, startups can maximize the resources that they have through the smart use of affordable technology, boosting their business in their crucial early years.
+With the Raspberry Pi and a remote access solution, startups and small businesses can maximize the resources that they have through the smart use of affordable technology, boosting their business in their crucial early years.

 We hope that this post has given you some ideas about what you can achieve with these two technologies.
-You can find out more about how to choose the best remote access solution for you here, or give it a go yourself by enabling VNC Connect on your Pi for free here.
+You can find out more about how to choose the best remote access solution for you here, or give it a go yourself by enabling VNC Connect on your Raspberry Pi.